Aditya-jod/proj-career-reco/README.md

 *   **Smart Feature:** Includes an **"Alternative Options"** system.
 If the AI is less than 50% confident, it presents the top 3 choices and lets the user decide.

 ### 2. University Recommendation (Rule-Based Filtering)
-Instead of matching keywords, the system compares the semantic meaning of career fields and university academic profiles, making the recommendations more accurate and future-proof
+*   Instead of matching keywords, the system compares the semantic meaning of career fields and university academic profiles, making the recommendations more accurate and future-proof
+*   **Algorithm:** Semantic Similarity (TF-IDF or Embeddings) as the primary logic

 ### 3. Job Role Recommendation (NLP & Content-Based Filtering)
 *   **Algorithm:** TF-IDF Vectorization + Cosine Similarity.